Current fluctuations in a semi-infinite line: Introduction

 In order to understand the effect of the reservoir we introduce a tuning parameter $\gamma>0$ for the jump rates to and from the reservoir.
 A large $\gamma\gg 1$ implies a fast time scale at the boundary compared to the bulk dynamics and one would expect the latter to be the determining factor for transport.
 For small $\gamma\ll 1$, the slow boundary rates are the bottleneck.
 The question we ask is how different are the fluctuations in these two regimes and whether there is a scale of $\gamma$ that demarcates the two regimes.

-For a quantitative answer, we consider two simple examples: particles hopping on a semi-infinite $\mathbb{Z}^+$ lattice (a) without an inter-particle interaction (b) and with onsite exclusion interactions.
-The second example is known as the symmetric simple exclusion process (SSEP) whose dynamics is sketched in \fref{fig: SSEP Slow}.
+For a quantitative study of these questions, we consider two simple examples: particles hopping on a semi-infinite $\mathbb{Z}^+$ lattice (a) without an inter-particle interaction (b) and with onsite exclusion interactions.
+The second example is the symmetric simple exclusion process (SSEP) whose dynamics is sketched in \fref{fig: SSEP Slow}.
 The jump rates at the boundary correspond to a reservoir of density $\rho_a$ independent of the parameter $\gamma$ which only controls the time-scale compared to the bulk dynamics.
-The low-density limit of SSEP corresponds to the first example of non-interacting particles.
+Initially the system is at uniform average density $\rho_b$.
+The low-density limit of the SSEP corresponds to the first example of non-interacting particles.

 We specifically look at the large time statistics of the time-integrated current $Q_T$ across the system-reservoir boundary which gives the net influx of particles in total time $T$ from the reservoir to the system.
 For a diffusive system like the two examples in consideration, the relevant scale for $Q_T$ is $\sim \sqrt{T}$.
-We show that $\gamma \sim T^{-1/2}$ is the marginal scale of the boundary rates that separates the slow and the fast coupling regimes.
-More accurately, for $\gamma\sim T^\beta$ with $\beta<1/2$ the long time fluctuations of $Q_T$ are independent of $\gamma$ and are same as for the infinitely fast reservoir coupling.
-Similar behaviour was noted in \cite{Krapivsky2012} for SEP on a different geometry.
-In the slow coupling regime of $\beta>1/2$ the fluctuations are equilibrium-like.
+We show that $\gamma \sim T^{-1/2}$ is the marginal scale of the boundary rates that separates the slow and the fast coupling regimes of current fluctuation.
+More accurately, for $\gamma\sim T^{-\beta}$ with $\beta<1/2$ the long time fluctuations of $Q_T$ are independent of $\gamma$ and are same as for the infinitely fast reservoir coupling.
+Similar behaviour was noted in \cite{Krapivsky2012} for SSEP on a different geometry.
+In the slow coupling regime of $\beta>1/2$ the fluctuations are governed by the single bond between the reservoir and the system which is effectively in equilibrium.
 This behaviour is illustrated in \fref{fig: gamma}.

 Our understanding of this scenario is based on our analysis for $\gamma=\frac{\Gamma}{\sqrt{T}}$, where we show that the probability of $Q_T$ follows a large deviation principle